mayankjaviya/inertia-react-scaffold/README.md

 A boilerplate project that combines Laravel 10 with Inertia.js and React for rapid web application development.

+# Looking for an Admin Panel ?

+For an admin panel with Authentication functionality, explore [Inertia React Admin Panel](https://github.com/Mayank-Javiya/inertia-react-admin-panel).
+It's built on top of this scaffold, providing a seamless setup process and an integrated Bootstrap admin panel.

 ## Table of Contents

 - [Introduction](#introduction)